aumel/meteor-security-acl/README.md

 ACL system uses masks for permissions.
 A built-in builder `SecurityAcl.MaskBuilder` allows you to build cumulative permissions easily.

+At the end, the `updateAcl` call persists any changes which were made to the ACL, or any associated access control entries.

-**NOTE:** The order of ACEs is important.
+**Note:** The order of ACEs is important.
 You should place more specific entries at the beginning.

 #### Checking the access